Synthesis of carbon nanotubes: Application-related issues

 Many electronic applications of carbon nanotubes crucially rely on techniques of selectively producing either semiconducting or metallic CNTs, preferably of a certain chirality.
 Several methods of separating semiconducting and metallic CNTs are known, but most of them are not yet suitable for large-scale technological processes.
 The most efficient method relies on density-gradient ultracentrifugation, which separates surfactant-wrapped nanotubes by the minute difference in their density.
-This density difference often translates into difference in the nanotube diameter and (semi)conducting properties.
+This density difference often translates into a difference in the nanotube diameter and (semi)conducting properties.
 Another method of separation uses a sequence of freezing, thawing, and compression of SWNTs embedded in agarose gel.
 This process results in a solution containing 70% metallic SWNTs and leaves a gel containing 95% semiconducting SWNTs.
 The diluted solutions separated by this method show various colors.
 The separated carbon nanotubes using this method have been applied to electrodes, e.g. electric double-layer capacitor.
 Moreover, SWNTs can be separated by the column chromatography method.
 Yield is 95% in semiconductor type SWNT and 90% in metallic type SWNT.

-In addition to separation of semiconducting and metallic SWNTs, it is possible to sort SWNTs by length, diameter, and chirality.
-The highest resolution length sorting, with length variation of <10%, has thus far been achieved by size exclusion chromatography (SEC) of DNA-dispersed carbon nanotubes (DNA-SWNT).
+In addition to the separation of semiconducting and metallic SWNTs, it is possible to sort SWNTs by length, diameter, and chirality.
+The highest resolution length sorting, with length variation of <10%, has thus far been achieved by size-exclusion chromatography (SEC) of DNA-dispersed carbon nanotubes (DNA-SWNT).
 SWNT diameter separation has been achieved by density-gradient ultracentrifugation (DGU) using surfactant-dispersed SWNTs and by ion-exchange chromatography (IEC) for DNA-SWNT.
 Purification of individual chiralities has also been demonstrated with IEC of DNA-SWNT: specific short DNA oligomers can be used to isolate individual SWNT chiralities.
 Thus far, 12 chiralities have been isolated at purities ranging from 70% for (8,3) and (9,5) SWNTs to 90% for (6,5), (7,5) and (10,5) SWNTs.
-Alternatively, carbon nanotubes have been successfully sorted by chirality using the aqueous two phase extraction method.
+Alternatively, carbon nanotubes have been successfully sorted by chirality using the aqueous two-phase extraction method.
 There have been successful efforts to integrate these purified nanotubes into electronic devices, such as field-effect transistors.

-An alternative to separation is development of a selective growth of semiconducting or metallic CNTs.
+An alternative to separation is the development of a selective growth of semiconducting or metallic CNTs.
 This can be achieved by CVD that involves a combination of ethanol and methanol gases on a quartz substrate, resulting in horizontally aligned arrays of 95–98% semiconducting nanotubes.

-Nanotubes are usually grown on nanoparticles of magnetic metal (Fe, Co), which facilitates production of electronic (spintronic) devices.
+Nanotubes are usually grown on nanoparticles of magnetic metal (Fe, Co), which facilitates the production of electronic (spintronic) devices.
 In particular, control of current through a field-effect transistor by magnetic field has been demonstrated in such a single-tube nanostructure.